-The 2019 Championship Round will take place at the University of Prince Edward Island in Charlottetown, PEI, Canada, featuring the 16 teams that advance from the Qualifying Round.
+The 2020 Championship Round will be hosted by Reinhold Würth University—part of Heilbronn University of Applied Sciences—in Künzelsau, Germany, and will feature the 16 teams that advance from the Qualifying Round.

 Divisional Matches (Round Robin)